The Last Halloween

 “Yup,” Tom said, punching Goff hard in the stomach.
 “Done!”

-Goff doubled over, unable to breathe, and dropped his notebook and pencil.
-He wanted to shout something at Tom, something clever and nasty, but shouting required breathing, and his lungs weren’t working at the moment.
-He fought off the urge to puke, not wanting to give Tom that satisfaction.
+Goff doubled over, his breath knocked out of him, and dropped his notebook and pencil.
+He wanted to shout something at Tom, something clever and nasty, but that would have required breathing, and his lungs weren’t working at the moment.
+He fought off the urge to puke, refusing to give Tom that satisfaction.

 Tom walked away.
 “See ya later, loser!”

 Goff stared at his shoes, watching the ground spin.
 It spun and spun and then slowed and eventually became just the ground again.
 The danger of puking now over, he stood up.